moshuiD/EasyLinuxTCPCommunicate/README.md

 # What can it do?
 This project have A basic TCP Server & Client.So it can send&receive msg between C&S.
 # Project Introduction
-1.It have a specialized expection.
+1.It have a specialized exception.
 2.It have a basic packet protocol.
-3.Basic protocol can easy encryption.
+3.Basic protocol can be easy encryption.